cirosantilli/linux-cheat/eclipse.md

 -   `Ctrl + T`: show a popup with type hierarchy of current class file.
 You can then click on the classes to jump to them.

+    If you are on top of a method, you will be directed to the overridden method if any.

 -   `Ctrl + Shift + Down/Up`: move to the next / previous class member

 -   `Ctrl + E`: show a filter dropdown with the tabs